This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp kosher/sea salt (I use Diamond Crystal; Use half for table salt)

-- 1 cup dried and freeze-dried fruits (I used mix of raisins, dried apricot, dried peach, freeze-dried strawberries and freeze-dried apples; See Notes)
+- 1 cup dried and freeze-dried fruits (I used mix of raisins, dried apricot, dried peach, freeze-dried strawberries and freeze-dried apples)

 - ¼ cup coconut flakes (raw or roasted)

-- Gather all the ingredients.
-Preheat oven to 350 ºF (180 ºC) and place the oven rack in the center.
+Gather all the ingredients.
+Preheat the oven to 350ºF (180ºC) and place the oven rack in the center.
+For a convection oven, reduce cooking time by 25ºF (15ºC).
 Line a rimmed half-sheet baking pan with parchment paper.

 - In a large mixing bowl, add the oats, puffed rice, kosher salt, and unroasted nuts and seeds (pecans, sliced almonds, and pumpkin seeds).
 If your nuts and seeds are roasted, mix in after the granola is completely cool.

 - Stir to blend together with a silicone spatula.
 If you are going to add spices (or other dry ingredients), you can add now before wet ingredients so you can blend well.